atat-atat/PingBot2/README.md

 ##PingBot2
-PingBot is a Discord.py bot made using Python (discord.py)
+PingBot is a discord.py bot made using Python.

 ##Features
 - searches information from the internet (such as Google, YouTube, and Wikipedia,)